stephenverderame/cpp_book/src/move/optimizations.md

 }
 ```

 According to our rules this doesn't qualify for RVO since `t` is an lvalue.
 But, if you run this code, chances are you'll notice once again only "Init" is printed.
 This is known as the Named Return Value Optimization or NRVO.
-NRVO is **not mandatory** however its a common optimization performed by compilers.
-Basically, its RVO but for values that have a name.
-Other non-mandatory copy elision can occur in a throw statement and in a catch clause when the thrown exception has the exact same type as the exception in the catch clause.
+NRVO is **not mandatory** however it's a common optimization performed by compilers.
+Basically, it's RVO but for values that have a name.
+Copy elision can also occur in a throw statement and in a catch clause when the thrown exception has the exact same type as the exception in the catch clause.
 When this elision occurs, the exception is essentially caught by reference, however this elision won't introduce polymorphism.

 Let's play compiler; how could we elide these temporaries?
-Well, we needs to construct the return object directly in the caller's stack.
+Well, we need to construct the return object directly in the caller's stack.
 So, maybe the caller could pass us a pointer to an area of memory that the return value can fit in, and we can just construct the object in that area of memory.

 ```C++
 Test getTest() {